el10savio/PNCounter-crdt/README.md

 ## Example

-After building a cluster of PNCounter nodes we can now increment counts to either one or many nodes in the cluster.
+After building a cluster of PNCounter nodes we can now increment or decrement counts to either one or many nodes in the cluster.

 ```
 $ curl -i -X GET localhost:8080/pncounter/increment